 The clinics housed in the new LSJLC have experienced significant growth since their respective launches.
 The Loyola Immigrant Justice Clinic, the first law school-housed community-based immigration clinic in the United States, has added three staff attorneys and conducted more than 10,000 client consultations; since its 2012 inception.

-The Youth Justice Education Clinic, which secured the release of four clients in spring 2017 alone, has added two full-time attorneys to supervise students and is adding an attorney and investigator.
+The Loyola Project for the Innocent, which secured the release of four clients in spring 2017 alone, has added two full-time attorneys to supervise students and is adding an attorney and investigator.